Cosmic-ray Acceleration in Core-Collapse Supernova Remnants with the Wind Termination Shock: Simulation results

 \subsection{Aligned rotators}

 First, we show the simulation results for the case of aligned rotators.
 The top four panels in Fig.~\ref{fig:cycle_wr} are the time evolution of the particle distribution for the case of $\alpha_{\rm inc} = 0$.
 The vertical axis is the $z$ component of the spatial coordinate.
 The $z$ direction is parallel to the rotation axis of progenitors.
 The horizontal axis shows the distance from the rotation axis of progenitors, $\sqrt{x^2 + y^2}$.
 Both the horizontal and vertical axes are normalized by the WTS radius, $R_{\rm WTS}$.
 The inner and outer black semicircles are the SNR shock and WTS, respectively.
 The points and their color show the positions of simulation particles and their particle energies, respectively.
 The gray line at the equator ($z=0$) is the current sheet.
 Particles injected on the SNR shock surface are accelerated at the SNR shock while moving to the equator, reaching the equator eventually.
 Once particles interact with the current sheet, particles escape from the SNR shock while moving along the current sheet (meandering motion).
 These acceleration and escape processes are shown in our previous work \citep{kamijima22}.
 Particles escaped from the SNR shock move towards the WTS ($t = 120.7~{\rm yr}$ in Fig.~\ref{fig:cycle_wr}).
 Particles that reach the WTS are accelerated at the WTS while moving to the poles ($t = 193.2~{\rm yr}$ in Fig.~\ref{fig:cycle_wr}).
 The toroidal component of the Parker-spiral magnetic field, $B_{{\rm w},\phi}$, becomes small towards the poles. $B_{{\rm w},\phi}$ around the poles is smaller than the radial component of the Parker-spiral magnetic field, $B_{{\rm w},r}$.
 Then, the shock around the poles is the parallel shock.
 Particles around the poles move along $B_{{\rm w},r}$ to the SNR shock ($t = 227.0~{\rm yr}$ in Fig.~\ref{fig:cycle_wr}).
 These returned particles are accelerated at the SNR shock again while moving to the equator.
 These particles eventually interact with the current sheet at the equator and escape from the SNR shock again ($t = 273.9~{\rm yr}$ in Fig.~\ref{fig:cycle_wr}).
 This cycle process between the SNR shock and WTS lasts until the SNR shock collides with the WTS ($t =1449.4~{\rm yr}$) and accelerates particles between the SNR shock and WTS.
+In Fig.~\ref{fig:cycle_wr}, we show the first cycle between the SNR shock and WTS.
+In our simulations, the maximum number of cycles until the SNR shock collides with the WTS is about 6, which is almost consistent with the theoretical estimate of the maximum number of cycles [see Eq.~(\ref{eq:ncycle_num})].
+Particles are advected and accumulated in the downstream region of the SNR shock (or WTS) although it is hard to see the accumulated downstream particles in Fig.~\ref{fig:cycle_wr} due to the short time duration.